obiwanjacobi/Zlang/docs/index.md

 ## TODO

-- Optionals: how to test for existence of a value?
-(Pattern) Matching?
-Don't want to use a `switch`.
 - Compile-time contracts: allow rules to be specified to check input and output of a function.
 - FSM syntax?